 The publications that result are released in conjunction with a corresponding exhibition—turning the traditional exhibition-with-catalogue-as-by-product on its head, focusing instead on the permanence of the publication and presenting an exhibition as a byproduct.

-Before F&M Projects, French & Michigan Gallery produced publications in conjunction with solo exhibitions for artists exploring new directions in their work.
-To date, F&M has published four catalogues that include curatorial essays, articles by guest writers, and interviews with the artists.
+Before F&M Projects, French & Michigan produced publications in conjunction with solo exhibitions for artists exploring new directions in their work.
+Under a traditional gallery, F&M published four catalogues that include curatorial essays, articles by guest writers, and interviews with the artists.